About Us

 Workshops and apprenticeships grew out of that demand.
 Woodworking and carpentry remain at the center of what we do, but the scope has begun to widen to include metalwork, ceramics, and allied traditional crafts grounded in the same values of attention, repetition, and respect for materials.

 The Wabi Sabi School for Japanese Craft emerged from that momentum.
-In late 2025 we became a non-profit educational institution, under the Tiny Seed Project fiscal sponsorship umbrella.
+We desired to make it easier for the most excited and passionate students to attend the workshops.
+In late 2025 we became a non-profit educational institution, under the Tiny Seed Project fiscal sponsorship umbrella, in an effort to decouple the costs of operating from the costs of tuition.
 We continue to operate on the same working homestead where our family lives.
 The campus continues to grow steadily, structure by structure, program by program.

 Fiscally Sponsored By Tiny Seed Project